MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

 [!include[banner](../includes/banner.md)]

 As part of the One Dynamics, One Platform effort, a growing number of customers get value out of integrating their finance and operations apps with Microsoft Dataverse and the Microsoft Power Platform ecosystem.
-Whether it is used to build low-code applications, or to fully integrate front-office and back-office processes and applications, the integration of these two systems is a common requirement for many customers.
+Whether it's used to build low-code applications, or to fully integrate front-office and back-office processes and applications, the integration of these two systems is a common requirement for many customers.

 Power Platform Integration is a feature you can enable in Microsoft Dynamics Lifecycle Services.
 It lets administrators link their finance and operations environments with new or existing Microsoft Power Platform–based environments.